seanox/virtual-environment/shiftdown/README.md

 # Changes (Change Log)
-## 1.1.1 20211224 (summary of the current version)
+## 1.2.0 2022xxxx (summary of the next version)
+BF: Correction of the unwanted program end when the service pauses
+BF: Correction of the EventLog
+BF: Target priority changed from BelowNormal to Idle
+CR: Change to use net.exe for start, pause, continue and stop
 CR: Optimization of process scanning
+CR: Added a multi-level priority decrease
-CR: Change the target priority from 'Idle' to 'BelowNormal' (also enough)
+CR: Change the service own priority to AboveNormal
-CR: Added command line functions for: install, uninstall, start, pause, continue and stop
-CR: Added Debug-Mode for easier testing and debugging (only during development)

 [Read more](https://raw.githubusercontent.com/seanox/virtual-environment-creator/master/shiftdown/CHANGES)